Are our remaining coronavirus restrictions still needed?

 In NSW, most professions with a vaccine requirement – together with medical doctors and nurses, lecturers and the aviation business – solely must have two doses of a COVID-19 vaccine.
 Only aged care staff are required to have had a 3rd dose.

-The proof with the Omicron variant suggests three doses of a vaccine is critical to have any vital impression on the probability of catching and transmitting the virus.
+The proof with the Omicron variant suggests three doses of a vaccine is critical to have any important influence on the chance of catching and transmitting the virus.

 “I don’t understand why we’d want to continue to discriminate against a small minority in the community when the impact on overall transmission is negligible to none,” Professor Dore mentioned.

-He believes there isn’t any motive for a double-dose vaccine passport below the present situations.
+He believes there is no such thing as a motive for a double-dose vaccine passport below the present circumstances.
 Other consultants have related ideas.

 “With the position we were in late last year, requiring two doses was very clear,” mentioned Paul Griffin, an affiliate professor on the University of Queensland who conducts scientific trials of vaccines.